Lahari2910/Campus-event-management/README.md

 They can also check-in on the day of the event to mark their attendance.

 During development, there were several challenges that needed to be solved.
-The database connection initially caused issues, so a separate db.js file was created to handle and organize connection details, Admin and student routes were mixing up, so they were separated into /admin/... and /student/... for better structure, Storing plain-text passwords was unsafe, so bcryptjs was added to hash passwords before saving them to the database, Logging in again for every action was inconvenient, so express-session was implemented to maintain sessions until logout.
+The database connection initially caused issues, so a separate db.js file was created to handle and organize connection details

+Admin and student routes were mixing up, so they were separated into /admin/... and /student/... for better structure

+Storing plain-text passwords was unsafe, so bcryptjs was added to hash passwords before saving them to the database

+Logging in again for every action was inconvenient, so express-session was implemented to maintain sessions until logout.

 This project takes the traditional manual process of event management and turns it into a secure, digital, and user-friendly system.
 In the future, it can be extended with features like email notifications, QR code check-ins, or mobile app integration.